Jasonbroker/EasyCrawler/index.md

 ---
 # Email Crawler

-*The email crawler is a modern designed GUI crawler to batch fetch useful infomation on the website.
+*The email crawler is a modern designed GUI crawler for batch fetching useful infomation on the website.
 Not only for emails but other keywords are also supported.*

 ## Usage